 Insurance Coverage – The amount of insurance coverage under EPF has also been revised from INR 1,56,000 to 3,00,000 per member.

 Employer Contribution towards EPS –The contribution to the EPF has been revised and fixed to INR 1250 per month irrespective of the salary of the EPFO member.
 This alteration has been done because of the changes made in the minimum salary limit.
 This fixed amount is applicable only for the members having a salary less than or equal to INR 15,000.

 Change in threshold limit –A change has also been made to the threshold limit and even the firm or organization having a group size of 10 employees will be considered eligible for the EPF contribution.
 The previous threshold limit was of 20 employees.

 Withdrawals- As per the EPFO withdrawals can be cited in the situation of Financing insurance policy, medical treatment, marriage, buying and building a new house and some other important situations as well.

 Withdrawal can be made only via claiming forms like Form 19, Form 31, Form 13 etc. So you can know your PF claim status.

 Employee Provident fund (EPF) Contribution Rules

 12 % of the basic pay (including D.A and other allowances) of an employee is deducted towards contribution to the EPF account of that employee.
 And the same amount that is 12% of Employee’s salary is also contributed by the employer on monthly basis.
-Out of those 12% from employer’s contribution, 8.33% is deposited to the employee Pension Scheme (EPS) whereas 3.67% is deposited to the EPF account of the employee.
+Out of that 12 % from employer’s contribution, 8.33% is deposited to the Employee Pension Scheme (EPS) whereas 3.67% is deposited to the EPF account of the employee.

 The rate of interest given by the EPFO, India to the final accumulation on yearly basis is 8.6% for the financial year of 2016-17.
 The rate of interest is revised every year and is announced every year by the EPFO India.